nelsonlopezjimenez/class-server-resources/markdown/lessons/section1-html-css/week2.md

 **Next Week**: HTML5 Fundamentals and Document Structure

----
-title: "HTML Fundamentals - Building Your First Resume"
+# Project: "HTML Fundamentals - Building Your First Resume"

+## description:
-description: "Week 1 - Introduction to HTML: history of the web, HTML evolution, basic syntax and structure, semantic HTML5 elements, document structure, text formatting, lists, links, images, and building a complete resume.
+"Week 1 - Introduction to HTML: history of the web, HTML evolution, basic syntax and structure, semantic HTML5 elements, document structure, text formatting, lists, links, images, and building a complete resume.
 Assignments: create your personal resume in HTML, build a recipe page, develop a personal bio page with proper semantic structure"
-week: 1
----

 <h1 id="day1">Welcome to HTML - The Foundation of the Web!</h1>